 They say that "time heals all wounds."
-However, it also makes most teas turn bitter.
+However, it also makes some teas turn bitter.
 The rule of thumb is 3-5 minutes for most black teas (depending on your preference for strength) - any longer, and they'll become overly astringent and puckery.

-Dark Oolong and White teas, on the other hand, are much more forgiving.
+Oolong and dark teas, on the other hand, are much more forgiving.
 These teas will taste best when steeped for 3-5 minutes but will still be drinkable if steeped a little longer.
 For light Oolong and green teas, a little TLC must be employed, steeping for only 2 minutes - 3 minutes, if you're looking for a strong cup.

 The proper equipment is also very important in the steeping process.
 When hot water is added, tea leaves can unfurl up to 5 times their dry size.

 To make a great tea you need to give your leaves some room.
 If using an infuser basket, use as broad and deep of a basket as possible for the pot or cup you're brewing.

 Commercial tea bags are not recommended, due to inadequate expansion room and low quality tea.
 Buy the best that is within your budget.
 It will make a noticeable difference.

 The perfect cup of tea is out there... just brew it.